 In 1948, Empire Windrush travelled from Australia to London.
 It docked in Kingston, Jamaica and after a newspaper advert promising employment in London, people across the Caribbean decided to embark upon this journey to the ‘Mother Country’.
-There were almost 1100 people aboard the Windrush, which arrived in Tilbury on the 22nd June 1948.
+There were almost 1100 people aboard the Windrush, which arrived at Tilbury Docks in Essex on the 22nd June 1948.
 For most of the people on board, Britain was their final destination.

 What does ‘windrush generation’ mean?